Arhaus: History

-Arhaus was founded in 1986 by John Reed and his father, Jack Reed, as a furniture store in The Flats of Cleveland, Ohio.
-The company name is a portmanteau of the Danish city "Aarhus," and the German word for "house."
-The Reeds expanded Arhaus that same year, converting four Workbench franchise stores in the Cleveland and Akron, Ohio area into Arhaus storefronts.
+Arhaus was founded in 1986 by Jack Reed and his son John Reed as a furniture store in a historical building on the East Banks of The Flats of Cleveland, Ohio.
+Its brand name was conceptualized as a portmanteau of the name of the Danish city Aarhus and the German word haus for house.
+In the same year, the Reeds began expansion by converting four Workbench franchise stores in the Cleveland and Akron, Ohio metro area into Arhaus storefronts.